 Changing Permalinks to Post Name

-To rank better with search engines like Google or Bing it is better to use post title with dashes.
+To rank better with search engines like Google or Bing, it is better to use post titles with dashes.
 After changing this setting, every time you create a post, its title will be divided with dashes.

 Navigate to Settings -> Permalinks and change Common Settings to ‘Post Name’.